-YIL 5.01: Service Coordination for Youth with Special Needs

-Service coordination for youth with special needs supports the person’s steps toward maximum independence in the least restrictive environment.

-YIL 5.02: Service Coordination for Youth with Special Needs

-Youth participate in developing an inventory of competencies in personal and life skills using a standardized life skills assessment tool.

-YIL 5.03: Service Coordination for Youth with Special Needs

-Based on the skills inventory, the organization develops measurable goals for independence that are reviewed on an ongoing basis.

-YIL 6: Supportive Housing for Youth in Transition
+YIL 5: Supportive Housing for Youth in Transition

 The organization provides safe and accessible housing in community settings where youth can continue to receive needed supports and work towards independence.

 NA The organization does not provide supportive housing to youth in transition.